dinayrore/quality-assistance/README.md

 ## Getting Started

 The instructions below will help you retrieve a copy of the project to run on your local machine through the Terminal application.
 Please see deployment for notes on how to deploy the project on a live system.
-The instructions provided are for macbook users only.
+The instructions provided are for Mac users only.

 ### Prerequisites